Endeios/java-kata/kata.md

 BR: Yes.... master....

 LU: You scare me...
 So now we could just return the number in that function there, we are just doing the first two numbers right?
-We are inducing the bahviour
+We are inducing the bahviour.

 BR: Your ideas are always so bright master...